-Blake Butler enters his first season on the Patriot bench as an assistant coach.
+Blake Butler is entering his second season on the Patriot bench as an assistant coach.
+He received a 2019 Frankie Award as the Top Assistant Coach for the 2018-19 school year.

-Butler comes to FMU from the College of Charleston, where he spent the 2018 season as a student assistant coach and working primarily with the Cougar infielders.
+Butler came to FMU from the College of Charleston, where he spent the 2018 season as a student assistant coach and working primarily with the Cougar infielders.

 A native of Greensboro, N.C., Butler earned a B.S. degree in marketing from the College of Charleston.